Aspect-oriented programming: Criticism

 Indeed, the pointcut may depend on runtime condition and thus not be statically deterministic.
 This can be mitigated but not solved by static analysis and IDE support showing which advices potentially match.

 General criticisms are that AOP purports to improve "both modularity and the structure of code", but some counter that it instead undermines these goals and impedes "independent development and understandability of programs".
 Specifically, quantification by pointcuts breaks modularity: "one must, in general, have whole-program knowledge to reason about the dynamic execution of an aspect-oriented program."
 Further, while its goals (modularizing cross-cutting concerns) are well understood, its actual definition is unclear and not clearly distinguished from other well-established techniques.
 Cross-cutting concerns potentially cross-cut each other, requiring some resolution mechanism, such as ordering.
 Indeed, aspects can apply to themselves, leading to problems such as the liar paradox.

 Technical criticisms include that the quantification of pointcuts (defining where advices are executed) is "extremely sensitive to changes in the program", which is known as the fragile pointcut problem.
-The problems with pointcuts are deemed intractable: if one replaces the quantification of pointcuts with explicit annotations, one obtains attribute-oriented programming instead, which is simply an explicit subroutine call and suffers the identical problem of scattering that AOP was designed to solve.
+The problems with pointcuts are deemed intractable.
+If one replaces the quantification of pointcuts with explicit annotations, one obtains attribute-oriented programming instead, which is simply an explicit subroutine call and suffers the identical problem of scattering, which AOP was designed to solve.

 Implementations

-The following programming languages have implemented AOP, within the language, or as an external library:
+Many programming languages have implemented AOP, within the language, or as an external library, including: